Reduce Uric Acid Naturally

-When the levels of uric acid in the body rise too high, they can cause a variety of ailments such as gout, kidney stones, and poor renal function.
-Learn a little more about this problem and some all-natural remedies to reduce uric acid in this article!
+When uric acid levels in the body get too high, they can cause a variety of ailments such as gout, kidney stones, and poor renal function.
+Learn more about this problem and some natural remedies to reduce uric acid naturally in this article!

 Uric acid: what you need to know

-Uric acid is produced by the decomposition of a class of chemicals known as purines, which are found in foods like liver, herring, anchovies and sardines.
-Some vegetables and milk also contain purines; however, studies have shown that they do not impact the health of the body, nor do they increase the risk of gout.
+Uric acid is produced by the breakdown of a compound known as purine, which is in foods like liver, herring, anchovies, and sardines.
+Milk and some vegetables also contain purines.
+However, studies have shown that they don’t impact your health or increase the risk of gout.

-Uric acid is “recycled” when cells die and helps in protecting the blood vessels.
-The kidneys are responsible for filtering it from the blood and excreting it in the urine; it’s also released in small amounts in feces.
-When the body produces too much, it accumulates in the joints, tendons, and internal organs like the kidneys.
+Uric acid is “recycled” when cells die and helps to protect blood vessels.
+The kidneys are responsible for filtering it from the blood and excreting it in the urine.
+Your body also releases small amounts in feces.
+When it produces too much, the acid accumulates in your joints, tendons, and internal organs like the kidneys.

-Elevated uric acid levels play a key role in the development of a condition known as gout, but not all people develop gout in this way (it can also be the result of hypertension, heart or kidney disease).
+Elevated uric acid levels play a key role in the development of a condition known as gout.
+Nevertheless, not everyone develops gout this way (it can also be due to hypertension, or heart or kidney disease).

-It’s worth mentioning that high levels of uric acid do not initially present symptoms.
+It’s worth mentioning that high levels of uric acid don’t produce symptoms at first.

-- Eat an apple (red or green) after lunch and dinner, and leave the peel on (wash it well beforehand).
-Make this a ritual to keep your body healthy.
-The peel of an apple is rich in vitamin C; apples also contain “healthy” acids, like malic acid, that detoxify the body and naturally eliminate uric acid.
+- Eat an unpeeled apple (red or green) after lunch and dinner (wash it well beforehand).
+Make it a habit to keep your body healthy.
+Apple peels are rich in vitamin C. Furthermore, apples contain “healthy” acids, like malic acid, that detoxify the body and reduce uric acid.

-- Drink two tablespoons of cherry juice daily.
+- Drink two tablespoons of cherry juice a day.
 Cherry juice contains flavonoids, which give cherries their red color and help flush uric acid from the body.

-- Watch out for foods high in purines, like red meats (pork and lamb, too), beans and alcoholic beverages.
-Reduce consumption to just once per week and replace with foods low in fat and purines, such as cooked rice, bread, cottage cheese or natural yogurt.
+- Watch out for foods high in purines, like red meats (pork and lamb, too), beans, and alcoholic beverages.
+Eat them only once a week and replace with foods low in fat and purines.
+This includes cooked rice, bread, cottage cheese, or natural yogurt.

-- Drink at least 8 glasses of water daily, which provides a wealth of essential minerals and flushes toxins and bacteria for your body’s well being.
-Your kidneys need plenty of water to work efficiently.
-Too much salt and caffeine produce the opposite effect, and therefore should be avoided.
+- Drink at least eight glasses of water a day for a wealth of essential minerals.
+In addition, you’ll flush out toxins and bacteria for your body’s overall health.
+Your kidneys need plenty of water to be efficient.
+Salt and caffeine produce the opposite effect, and should therefore be avoided.

 - Eat more artichokes!
-These vegetables have excellent diuretic properties to eliminate and reduce uric acid naturally.
-There are hundreds of different recipes for enjoying them, but the best is to boil and eat them, and drink the water they’re cooked in.
+These vegetables have excellent diuretic properties that reduce uric acid naturally.
+There are many recipes to choose from but the best involves boiling and eating them.
+Also, make sure to drink the water they’re cooked in.

-- Among the many different foods for eliminating uric acid you’ll be sure to find onions; they cleanse the body and prevent many health problems.
-Boil two onions that have been peeled and cut into large chunks.
+- Onions are often mentioned because of their ability to reduce uric acid naturally.
+They cleanse the body and prevent many health problems.
+Boil two peeled onions and chop them into large chunks.
 Add the juice of one lemon and drink a few cups a day.

-- Strawberries are a great remedy for gout and lowering uric acid.
-You can make a tea from the leaves and roots or just eat more strawberries for dessert every day.
+- Strawberries are ideal for gout and lowering uric acid.
+You can make tea from their leaves and roots or just eat more strawberries for dessert every day.

-- Be sure to include foods rich in potassium in your diet, as potassium prevents the crystals that form from high uric acid levels and improves kidney function.
+- Be sure to include foods rich in potassium in your diet.
+Potassium prevents the urate crystals and improves kidney function.
 Add bananas, green leafy vegetables (spinach, chard), raisins and prunes, potatoes, watermelon, strawberries, and apricots to your diet.
 You should also eat more complex carbohydrates like those found in fruits, greens, and whole grains.

-- Limit or completely eliminate foods that are sweetened with fructose or corn syrup; they can raise uric acid levels.
-Fructose is found in soft drinks and other beverages (and even in some juices).
+- Limit or eliminate foods that contain fructose or corn syrup since they can raise uric acid levels.
+There’s often fructose in soft drinks and other beverages (and even in some juices).
 Choose water or natural juices without additives.

-- Use apple cider vinegar as a condiment and for dressing your salads.
-Many studies are finding that it reduces uric acid, thanks to its acetic acid and potassium content.
-In addition to using it with food, you can mix two tablespoons of vinegar into a glass of cold water and drink twice daily.
+- Use apple cider vinegar as a salad dressing.
+Studies have shown that it reduces uric acid thanks to its acetic acid and potassium content.
+You can also mix two tablespoons into a glass of cold water and drink it twice a day.

-- Avoid diets high in protein, especially those used for weight loss; they can cause a rise in uric acid levels.
-A healthy diet and exercise are better for weight loss.
+- Avoid high-protein diets, especially those used for weight loss; they can cause a rise in uric acid levels.
+Following a healthy diet and exercising are much better for weight loss.